Scott Fraser (politician): 41st Parliament

-Fraser again stood for re-election in the 2017 provincial election, challenged by DeLuca for the BC Liberals again, as well as Alicia La Rue of Port Alberni for the Green Party, Regional District of Nanaimo rural director Julian Fell for the BC Conservatives, and Libertarian Robert Clarke.
+Fraser ran for re-election in 2017, challenged by DeLuca for the BC Liberals again, as well as Alicia La Rue of Port Alberni for the Green Party, Regional District of Nanaimo rural director Julian Fell for the BC Conservatives, and Libertarian Robert Clarke.
 With DeLuca becoming involved in a controversial campaign, funded by the Safari Club, to oppose the end grizzly bear trophy hunting, Fraser again easily won re-election with nearly 50% of the vote.
-However, as the 41st Parliament began, his party again formed the Official Opposition but this time in a minority government.
+As the 41st Parliament began, his party again formed the Official Opposition but this time in a minority government.
 Party leader John Horgan appointed Fraser to be the party whip.
 Following the collapse of the BC Liberal government, the new Premier, John Horgan, appointed Fraser to the Executive Council of British Columbia as the Minister of Indigenous Relations and Reconciliation on July 18, 2017, with Garry Begg taking over as whip.
 As Minister, Fraser led two government bills through to adoption.
 First, the Tla'amin Final Agreement Amendment Act, 2018 made an administrative amendment to the Tla'amin Final Agreement.
 Second, Fraser introduced the Declaration on the Rights of Indigenous Peoples Act on October 24, 2019, and it was adopted November 28 with all party support to implement UNDRIP.
 In September 2020, amid speculation of a snap election, Fraser announced that he would not be seeking re-election.
-In the subsequent October election, his NDP retained the Mid Island-Pacific Rim seat with fellow former mayor of Tofino Josie Osborne winning the riding.
+In the subsequent October election, the NDP retained the Mid Island-Pacific Rim seat with fellow former mayor of Tofino Josie Osborne winning the riding.